Abstract Acceptance Criteria

 - Submit your abstract only once.

-- Abstracts should be 300 words or less (abstract body, image captions and all spaces will be counted) and are limited by the submission system.
-Titles, authors, addresses, and references will not count in the 300 word limit.
+- Abstracts should be 2,250 characters or less (abstract body, image captions and all spaces will be counted) and are limited by the submission system.
+Titles, authors, addresses, and references will not count in the 2,250 character limit.

 - Two figures/tables are permitted.
 However, you should carefully consider the complexity and detail in your image, as it will be printed at a width of approximately 3 inches.
 Complex images are not recommended as they may be difficult for the reader to discern.